LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/GettingStarted.md

 After filling in the JSON Template with the required data, please contact your Account Management team to register your connector application.
 If you're interested in more in-depth information on how this schema is built and why, please refer to the [general Application Install Manifest document](guides-le-applications-installing.html).

-### LiveEngage Application Manifest Schema - Example Using the Connector API
+### Conversational Cloud Application Manifest Schema - Example Using the Connector API

 ```json
 {